LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 everything is writing to the database correctly, and his project is organized in a format that makes it easy to talk about his code.
 He has learned a tremendous amount about programming, web development, Rust, Rocket, Diesel, and Postgres while building this project.
-He’s not an expert in Rust or Rocket at this point in time, but feels comfortable solving issues as they arise and as he continues to work on projects in this tech stack.
+He's not an expert in Rust or Rocket at this point in time, but feels comfortable solving issues as they arise and as he continues to work on projects in this tech stack.